mathigon/textbooks/euclidean-geometry/content.md

 ### Midpoints and Perpendicular Bisectors

-{.todo} TODO – Constructing Midpoints and Perpendicular Bisectors
+{.todo} COMING SOON – Constructing Midpoints and Perpendicular Bisectors

     // A midpoint is a point on a line segment that divides it into two congruent
     // segments.
 If A,B, and C are collinear, and AB=BC, then B is the midpoint of